ziqinyeow/agno/README.md

 ## What are Agents?

 **Agents** are intelligent programs that solve problems autonomously.

-Unlike traditional programs that follow a predefined execution path, agents have memory, domain knowledge and tools and dynamically adapt their approach based on context and tool results.
+Agents have memory, domain knowledge and the ability to use tools (like searching the web, querying a database, making API calls).
+Unlike traditional programs that follow a predefined execution path, Agents dynamically adapt their approach based on the context and tool results.

 Instead of a rigid binary definition, let's think of Agents in terms of agency and autonomy.
 - **Level 0**: Agents with no tools (basic inference tasks).